 Long-Term Care Facility Citation Penalty Accounts Reports

-Health and Safety Code (HSC) §1417.2 provides authority to deposit moneys collected as a result of state and federal civil penalties imposed against health facilities for non compliance with state and federal laws into two accounts established within the Special Deposit fund created pursuant to Section 16370 of the Government Code.
+Health and Safety Code Section 1417.2. (a) Notwithstanding Section 1428, moneys collected as a result of state and federal civil penalties imposed under this chapter or federal law shall be deposited into accounts that are hereby established in the Special Deposit fund created pursuant to Section 16370 of the Government Code.
 These accounts are titled the State health Facilities citation Penalties Account, into which moneys derived from civil penalties for violations of state Law shall be deposited, and the Federal Health Facilities Citation Penalties Account, into which moneys derived from civil penalties for violations of federal Law shall be deposited.
 Moneys from these accounts shall be used, notwithstanding Section 16370 of the Government code.
-Upon appropriation by the Legislature, in accordance with state and federal law for the protection of health or property of residents of long-term health care facilities, including, but not limited to the following:
+Upon appropriation by the Legislature, in accordance with state and federal law for the protection of health or property of residents of long-term health care facilities, including but not limited to, the following.

-- Relocation expenses incurred by the state, in the event of a facility closure;
+(1) Relocation expenses incurred by the department, in the event of a facility closure.

-- Maintenance of facility operation pending correction of deficiencies or closure, such as Temporary management or receivership in the event that the revenues of the facility are not sufficient.
+(2) Maintenance of facility operation pending correction of deficiencies or closure, such as temporary management or receivership in the event that the revenues of the facility are not sufficient.

-- Cost associated with informational meetings required under Section 1327.2.
+(4) Costs associated with informational meetings required under Section 1327.2

-- Research and evaluation of innovative facility resident care models;
+(a) Research and evaluation of innovative facility resident care models.

-- Provision of statewide training on effective facility practices;
+(b) (1) Provision of statewide training on effective facility practices.

-The California Department of Public Health (CDPH), Center for Health Care Quality (CHCQ), Licensing and Certification (L&C) Program is authorized (not required) by HSC §1327 (2) and §1417.2 and by §488.442(g) of the Code of Federal Regulations, Title 42, Chapter IV, to fund Temporary Managers/Receiverships.
-The sources of funding for these activities are the State Health Facilities Citation Penalties Account and the Federal Health Facilities Citation Penalties Account.
+The California Department of Public Health (CDPH), Center for Health Care Quality (CHCQ), Licensing and Certification (L&C) Program is authorized (not required) by HSC § 1327 (2) and § 1417.2 and by §488.442(g) of the Code of Federal Regulations, Title 42, Chapter IV, to fund Temporary Managers/Receiverships.
+The sources of funding for these activities are the State Health Facilities Citation Penalty Account and the Federal Health Facilities Citation Penalty Account.